bxparks/rpn83p/docs/USER_GUIDE_CLR.md

 ## Clear Display (CLD)

 The `CLD` command clears display then causes the screen to rerender.
 If the RPN83P application had no bugs, this command would not be necessary.
-However, in practice, there may be bugs that causes something in the display to become messed up, and this command can be used to clear and redraw the entire screen to fix the UI problem.
+However, in practice, a bug might cause the display to become confused, and this command can be used to clear and redraw the entire screen to fix the UI problem.

 This command does *not* terminate the input.